-Students may request a review and appeal of their grade to the instructor, including material marked by class assignments within ten (10) working days following posting of grades.
+Students may request a review and appeal of their grade to the instructor, including material marked by class assignments within 10 working days following posting of grades.
 Review is taken to include, but is not limited to, inspections of the final examination and any written materials that influence the grade.
 It should be understood that a reviewed grade may be raised or lowered.
-The instructor shall ordinarily issue their decision regarding the student's grade within ten (10) working days of the start of the next semester.
-If the student believes that the results of the review are not satisfactory, s/he may appeal in writing to the Department Chair/Program Director within ten (10) working days of receipt of the review.
-The Department Chair/Program Director will review the case, including a written statement from the instructor within ten (10) working days of receipt of the student's appeal.
+The instructor shall ordinarily issue their decision regarding the student's grade within 10 working days of the start of the next semester.
+If the student believes that the results of the review are not satisfactory, he/she may appeal in writing to the Department Chair/Program Director within 10 working days of receipt of the review.
+The Department Chair/Program Director will review the case, including a written statement from the instructor within 10 working days of receipt of the student's appeal.

-If the case is not resolved to the student's satisfaction at this point in the process, s/he may request that the Department Chair/Program Director refer the matter to the Dean for final resolution.
-For this matter to be considered the request must be received within ten (10) working days following the communication of findings by the Department Chair/Program Director to the student.
+If the case is not resolved to the student's satisfaction at this point in the process, he/she may request that the Department Chair/Program Director refer the matter to the Dean for final resolution.
+For this matter to be considered, the request must be received within 10 working days following the communication of findings by the Department Chair/Program Director to the student.
 The Dean may, in the case of graduate students, choose to form a committee of disinterested members to consider these statements together with such papers and examinations contributing to the questioned grade and provide a recommendation to the instructor.
-The decision of the Dean shall ordinarily be issued with ten (10) working days and is final.
-This procedure does not apply when a grade is being appealed because of alleged Academic Misconduct.
+The decision of the Dean shall ordinarily be issued within 10 working days and is final.
+This procedure does not apply when a grade is being appealed because of alleged academic misconduct.